The Andromeda Strain (film): Scientific response

 A 2003 publication by the Infectious Diseases Society of America noted that The Andromeda Strain is the "most significant, scientifically accurate, and prototypic of all films of this [killer virus] genre ... it accurately details the appearance of a deadly agent, its impact, and the efforts at containing it, and, finally, the work-up on its identification and clarification on why certain persons are immune to it."

+In other media

+In the 1992 experimental feature Strain Andromeda The, video artist Anne McGuire re-edited the entire film shot-by-shot in reverse order of sequences.